mbollemeijer/sheet2csv/README.md

 # sheet2csv

-sheet2csv is a handy tool for those who need to convert large Excel sheets to csv's on a regular basis.
+sheet2csv is a tool for those who need to convert Excel sheets to csv's on a regular basis.

-### Why ?
-For one of the projects I work on a daily basis, we occasionally need to convert certain .xlsx files to separate .csv files.
-From one .xlsx with multiple sheets into several single .csv files And because this process was done manually, copy N amount of rows and pasting them into a new workbook and saving them as a .csv This is of course an error-prone process and I wanted to automate it.

 ### Why Rust?
 Aren't other languages better suited?
 Maybe, but I wanted to try Rust and thought this would be a fun use case to try and implement.